Noman Masood: Actor

-Masood began his acting career in 1993 and became popular with the PTV classic Bandhan (1996) co-starring Nadia Khan.
+Masood began his acting career in 1993 with PTV's Shahbaz, where he played a martial arts trainer.
+He rose to fame in 1996 with the PTV classic Bandhan co-starring Nadia Khan.
+He played the villain for the first time in Inkaar (2000).
+In 2002, he played a dutiful and honest police officer in Zafar Mairaj-written Wardi.

 Producer

 Masood has his own production house called NaughtyForty Productions.

 Business interests

 Masood has shifted from Karachi, where he had stayed for his professional work, back to Islamabad, where he operates a restaurant, Khaaba, with his family.